-This is our review of the best RAM modules for Ryzen 5 5600X.
+This is our review of the best RAM memory for Ryzen 5 5600X In 2023.

 AMD has always been a bit more finicky when it comes to what memory is used with its platform.
 So spending a bit more time researching and double-checking your motherboard and memory compatibility is definitely worth it.